 What makes the NimNik Baby Sling Carrier unique is its hipseat feature making it safe and comfortable for babies.
 This also minimizes the risk of hip dysplasia developing – one of the major concerns in using baby carriers and slings.

 The carrier is also well-ventilated due to the seat area not being closed in like on some designs.
-Moms living in places with hot climate can use this carrier.
+Moms living in places with a hot climate can use this carrier.

 It gives adequate lumbar support for the moms and the dads out there.
 This minimizes stress on your frame even after carrying your babies for hours.
 It has padded shoulder pads also help avoid shoulder pain.

-You can use this carrier in four different positions including the front facing position.
+You can use this carrier in four different positions including the front-facing position.